Serena Williams’ Racquet – Player Profile

 Serena Williams tennis racquet

 Serena Williams racquet was using a Wilson racquet throughout her career.
-She even has her own Serena Williams Blade 104 Autograph racquet, which was released in 2017.
+She even had her own Serena Williams Blade 104 Autograph racquet, which was released in 2017, but changed in 2020 to the Wilson Blade SW102 (a slightly smaller head size).
 She hits a heavy ball and has perhaps the biggest serve of all time in the women’s game.

 Serena Williams racquet does pack a lot of power.
-It is an oversize racquet, 104 sq inches which gives a larger sweet spot and helps her hit with pace.
-Below you can find the specs of a match-used racquet from 2013.
+Below you can find the specifications of a match-used racquet from 2013 and the SW 102 Autograph.

 Serena Williams Racquet Specs